pixijs/guides/_basics/graphics.md

 : Holes you create have to be contained in the shape (TODO: primitive shapes not working on canvas?)

 Changing Geometry
 : If you want to change the shape of a Graphics object, you don't need to delete and recreate it.
 Instead you can use the `clear()` function to reset the contents of the geometry list, then add new primitives as desired.
-Be careful of performance.
+Be careful of performance when doing this every frame.

 Performance
-: Generally good.
-Prefer many smaller objects.
-Complexity of graphic is key driver, once over a given threshhold, won't be batched, which can impact performance
+: Graphics objects are generally quite performant.
+However, if you build highly complex geometry, you may pass the threshhold that permits batching during rendering, which can impact performance.

 Transparency
 : Because the Graphics object renders its primitives sequentially, be careful when using blend modes or partial transparency with overlapping geometry.
 Blend modes like ADD and MULTIPLY will work *on each primitive*, not on the final composite image.
 Similarly, partially transparent Graphics objects will look wrong if your geometry primitives overlap.
-Workaround: set filter = AlphaFilter, or use render texture
+(TODO: workaround set filter = AlphaFilter, or use render texture?)

 ## Baking Into Texture